-Well this is what this article is going to answer…
+Well this article on Google Ads vs SEO is going to answer that…

 2 years ago I had a post (here it is) where I compared the benefits, similarities and differences between getting traffic via advertising online and getting it via organic searches.
 I explained that ideally a site should focus on both things to maximize reach, traffic and profit, but there are scenarios where a website owner should focus their energy on one approach vs the other.
 But that was a broad article in that I was talking about multiple ad networks beyond just Google.
 I was also talking about Bing, Facebook, ect…

 Here, I just want to focus on it specifically, the various paid networks it has for advertising and SEO in general, do a versus comparison and explain which works best for YOU.